thijsvandamme/essential/README.md

-# Foundation Compass Template
+# TVD Essential

-The easiest way to get started with Foundation + Compass.
+A template to quickly get started on a new client website

 ## Requirements